Andalusi Romance: History

+Umayyad conquest

-Romance, or vernacular Latin, was the main language spoken by the population of Iberia when the Umayyads conquered Hispania in 711.
-Over the centuries, Arabic spread gradually in Iberia, primarily through conversion to Islam.
+Romance was the main language spoken by the population of Iberia when the Umayyads conquered Hispania in 711.
+Under Muslim rule, Arabic became a superstrate prestige language and would remain the dominant vehicle of literature, high culture, and intellectual expression in Iberia for five centuries (8th–13th).

+Over the centuries, Arabic spread gradually in Al-Andalus, primarily through conversion to Islam.
 While Alvarus of Cordoba lamented in the 9th century that Christians were no longer using Latin, Richard Bulliet estimates that only 50% of the population of al-Andalus had converted to Islam by the death of Abd al-Rahman III in 961, and 80% by 1100.
 By about 1260, Muslim territories in Iberia were reduced to the Emirate of Granada, in which more than 90% of the population had converted to Islam and Arabic-Romance bilingualism seems to have disappeared.

 Archival record

 What is known or hypothesized of the particular linguistic features of Andalusi Romance is based on relatively sparse evidence, including Romance topographical and personal names, legal documents from the Mozarabs of Toledo, names in botanical texts, occasional isolated romance words in the zajal poetry of Ibn Quzman, and Pedro de Alcalá's Vocabulista.